esper-io/console_docs/docs/provisioning-methods/select-method.md

-## How to Select a Provisioning Method?
+## How to Select a Onboarding Method?

-Each of the provisioning methods is best suited for different situations.
+Each of the Onboarding methods is best suited for different situations.
 Click on the name of a method to get specific instructions.

 ![provisioning methods](./images/ProvisioningMethod_MainPage.png)

 :::tip
-Internet connectivity is mandatory to enroll a device using any of the provisioning methods.
+Internet connectivity is mandatory to enroll a device using any of the onboarding methods.
 :::

 ### Android for Work (AFW) Provisioning